chukwudiezeatu/scodemy/README.md

-Scodemy is a learning platform for kids
+Scodemy is a webdevelopment  learning platform for kids